Mixtures of self-propelled particles interacting with asymmetric obstacles: Wetting and segregation

-Movie 1 of the Supplementary Material \footnote{\href{https://youtu.be/yoB8mAZEJvI}{https://youtu.be/yoB8mAZEJvI}} shows the dynamics between the initial state and the stationary state ($t\geq2000$) for $\phi=0.13$ and $\delta=0.8$.
-Snapshots of the initial and stationary states are shown in Figs.~\ref{Snapshots}a and b.
-After particles quickly accumulate around the obstacle, the average thickness of the wetting layer stabilizes once the concentration of the ``gas'' (i.e., outside the layer) becomes sufficiently low that absorption and emission rates for the layer are equal.
-Because available spaces are more likely to be occupied by the faster particles (as they arrive there typically before the slower ones), segregation emerges.
-For larger area fractions, the wetting layer increases in size, as shown in Fig.~\ref{Snapshots}c for $\phi=0.26$.
-In all cases studied below ($\phi=0.08$, $0.13$, and $0.26$ for various values of $\delta$), the stationary gas concentration is sufficiently low such that no stationary clusters appear in the gas.
-That is, the residual gas density after the wetting layer has been formed is smaller than the necessary to produce MIPS \cite{cates2015motility}.
-Also, in the transient regime, the condensation by heterogeneous nucleation on the obstacle is faster than an eventual MIPS.
-Hence, the only condensed phase in the system is the wetting layer on the obstacle.
-Movies 2 \footnote{\href{https://youtu.be/dpC1XNNCcLQ}{https://youtu.be/dpC1XNNCcLQ}} and 3 \footnote{\href{https://youtu.be/_Ccy5ZSvywM}{https://youtu.be/\_Ccy5ZSvywM}} of the Supplementary Material show, respectively, the transient and the steady state for $\phi=0.26$ with $\delta=0.8$.
+Due to the different self-propulsion speeds, segregation emerges.
+The wetting layer increases with $\phi$, as shown in Fig.~\ref{Snapshots}c for $\phi=0.26$.
+In all cases studied below ($\phi=0.08$, $0.13$, and $0.26$, for various values of $\delta$), the stationary gas concentration is sufficiently low that no stationary clusters appear in the gas.
+That is, the residual gas density existent after the formation of the wetting layer is smaller than the necessary to produce MIPS \cite{cates2015motility}.
+Also, still during the transient regime, the condensation by heterogeneous nucleation responsible for wetting the obstacle is faster than an eventual MIPS.
+Hence, the only condensed phase in the system throughout the whole dynamical evolution is the wetting layer on the obstacle.
+This is also seen in Movies 2 and 3 of the Supplementary Material, which show, respectively, the transient and the steady state dynamics for $\phi=0.26$ with $\delta=0.8$.
+This lack of clusters in the bulk allows us to focus on investigating obstacle effects without getting obscured by additional aggregation effects.

-Due to crowding, the dynamics inside the wetting cluster is much slower than that in the gas.
-Movie 1 also shows that the interface between the wetting layer and the gas fluctuates strongly.
-Presumably, this is a consequence of active capillary-like effects \cite{omar2020microscopic,wysocki2020capillary} enhanced by the fact that particles can escape from the cluster not only by rotational diffusion but also by reaching the end of the obstacle wall.

-Fig.~\ref{ConcentrationFields} shows the stationary concentration fields for the total, ``slow'', and ``fast'' particles concentrations, denoted respectively by ${n(\boldsymbol{r})}$, $n_\text{s}(\boldsymbol{r})$, and $n_\text{f}(\boldsymbol{r})$, for selected values of $\phi$ and $\delta$.
-They are defined similarly to the area fraction $\phi$ but are calculated locally using coarse-graining square boxes of side $2.5$.

-We counted the number of particle centers in each box, multiplied by the area of the corresponding particle, and then divided the result by the area of the coarse-graining box.
-For boxes that include a fraction of the obstacle, the available area was calculated using standard Monte Carlo integration.